Don’t go yet!

 There’s a clear reason why online agents are making such big moves – they are much cheaper.
 They don’t have offices dotted across the country, and they don’t have a fleet of branded cars.
 Their advertising is online, and those significant savings are generally passed on to customers.
 We explain the process of selling a house below.

 Online estate agents generally charge a flat fee for their products, which is not linked to the asking cost of the property.
 Some start from as little as £495.
 Fees for London properties are sometimes more expensive.
-There are many price comparison tables online to help you quickly compare flat fees.
+There are many house prices comparison tables online to help you quickly compare flat fees.

 Using the flat fee system to sell property online has two benefits; it’s usually much cheaper than a high street agent and it’s transparent in the early stages of the transaction.
 For comparison, the Homeowners Alliance states that an estate agent could charge between 0.75% and 3.5%.
 For a £200,000 home that’s the difference between a £495 flat fee and £7,000 – quite a rise.
 Be aware that the prices for both may not include VAT.